alinasfrogs/alinasfrogs/README.md

-### Just a small game about a frog who lost it's scarf
+### Just a small german game about a frog who lost it's scarf